Questions and answers

 13. Could I simply move into a new home?

 The value of the new homes is likely to be higher than the value of your existing property.
 If you are able to afford to buy a new home and would like to remain living on the estate, we would consider this as it’s important to keep the existing community together.
+We would also consider on an individual basis whether an equity loan is suitable to help bridge the gap.

 14. What if I don’t want to sell my property, would East End Homes use Compulsory Purchase Order (CPO) powers?